JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 savefigs = true, savename = sname)

 # use gifmaker.me to merge all figures into one .gif
-# in a future upadte, automatic support will be added
+# in a future update, automatic support will be added
 ```